-Every MLS-model phone has a speaker, which you can turn on by pressing [Spkr].
-When the light next to [Spkr] is on, the speaker is on.

-MLS-18D, MLS-12D, and MLS-12 phones also have a microphone.
-On these phones, pressing [Spkr] turns on both the speaker and the microphone.
-In addition, you can turn just the microphone on and off by pressing [Mic].
-When the light next to [Mic] is on, the microphone is on.
+Every PARTNER-model phone has a speaker and a microphone, which you can turn on by pressing [Spkr].
+When the green light next to [Spkr] is on, the speaker is on.
+In addition, you can turn just the microphone on and off by pressing [Mic/HFAL].
+When the greenl light next to [Mic/HFAL] is on, the microphone is on.

-If you prefer to dial and conduct calls without lifting the handset, you can use the speaker and the microphone instead:
+If you prefer to dial and conduct calls without lifting the handset, you can use the speaker and the microphone instead.
+Use these techniques to make calls with the speaker and the microphone:

 - To make a call without lifting the handset, press [Spkr] to get dial tone.
-(Alternatively, press an idle line or intercom button, which automatically turns on the [Spkr] and [Mic] if available.)
+(Alternatively, press an idle line or intercom button, which automatically turns on the speaker and microphone.)
 Dial the number and you will hear the call ringing.
-When the other party answers, you can talk without lifting the handset.
-On MLS-6 phones (which have no microphone), you must lift the handset to talk when the other party answers.
-You cannot listen through the handset and the phone's speaker at the same time. - To turn off the microphone when you are using the speaker, press [Mic].
-This will mute your voice so the other party cannot hear you. - If you are already on a call (on an MLS-18D, MLS-12D, or MLS-12 phone), you can switch from the handset to the speaker and microphone by pressing [Spkr] and hanging up the handset.
-(Conversely, if you are using the speaker and microphone and want to switch to the handset, lift the handset and the speaker and microphone will turn off. - Use the Hands-Free Answer on Intercom (HFAI) feature to answer voice-signaled calls without lifting the handset (see below).
+When the other party answers, you can talk without lifting the handset. - If you are already on a call, you can switch from the handset to the speaker and microphone by pressing [Spkr] and hanging up the handset.
+Conversely, if you are using the speaker and microphone and want to switch to the handset, lift the handset and the speaker and microphone will turn off. - To turn off the microphone when you are using the speaker, press [Mic/HFAL].
+This will mute your voice so the other party cannot hear you. - Use the Hands-Free Answer on Intercom (HFAI) feature to answer voice-signaled calls without lifting the handset (see below).